Updated: 17 Nov. 2013

 Comment: Daily meetings are a great opportunity to exchange information and keep everyone apprised of current TM activities and issues.
 Daily meetings that include the medical director, pathology residents, and medical technologists help bridge communication gaps.

 Equally important, they can lessen status gaps in the health profession pecking order.
-Disrespecting colleagues is harder when you've spent time with them close-up and know them as people.
+Disrespecting colleagues is harder when you've spent time with them close-up and know them as people.3.
+P11 2012 Transfusion Safety and Patient Blood Management Survey

 Is this an illusion?
 Do medical directors have the time, let alone the will, to spend 30 minutes in daily meetings with residents and lab staff?
 Only if they see it as time well spent.
 One of the value-added benefits would be that it promotes medical technologists becoming an integral part of the health care team.